r3oath/hive/README.md

 - hive:mutator

 The Hive specific classes will be placed in the `app\Lib` directory, while the rest will be located in standard Laravel locations.

-# Example

-To play with an example implementation of Hive, check out the `example-app` branch of this repo.